ParadiseSS13/Paradise/README.md

 > [!TIP]
 > Want to contribute for the first time but unsure where to start?<br>
 > Join our Discord and check out the [#coding_chat](https://discord.com/channels/145533722026967040/145700319819464704) channel for helpful links and advice!<br>
-> Alternatively, have a look at our community maintained [Guide to Contributing](https://paradisestation.org/wiki/index.php?title=Guide_to_Contributing)
+> Alternatively, have a look at our community maintained [Getting Started Guide](./docs/contributing/getting_started.md)

 # Useful Documents and Links